rpajanssen/java-triangle/exception-handling/README.md

 # TL;DR

-Just run all tests, navigate to the before/after folder and run: `mvn clean test`
+To run all tests run: `mvn clean test`

-Note: for the integration tests we use SpringCloudContract to generate the tests before they are run by maven as a regular unit test.
+Note: for the integration tests we use Spring cloud-contract.
+The test will be generated based on contracts after which they will be run.
 The generated tests can be found in `<module>\target\generated-test-sources`.
+If you mark this folder as a test-resources folder in your IDE then you run the generated tests from you IDE like regular unit tests (useful for debugging/tracing).

-For more on integration testing examples see: https://p-bitbucket.nl.eu.abnamro.com:7999/projects/COESD/repos/devcon2019
+For more on integration testing see: https://p-bitbucket.nl.eu.abnamro.com:7999/projects/COESD/repos/devcon2019

 # Links